huhong12345/huhong12345/README.md

 ####     📚 Enjoy photography, history, poetry and movies a lot.(refering to my blog🤪)
 ####     ✍🏻 Update my blog irregularly, mainly covering personal thoughts and learning summary 📝.
 ####     🚀 Full of energy and curiosity, looking forward to collaborate and communicate with others👯.

+#### 🧐 I’m a first-year PhD Student in the department of Automation.
+    - 🎓 Bachelor of Electronic& Information Engineering.
+    - 🌱 Current research intersts are games and evolutionary dynamics on social networks.
+#### 📚 I enjoy photography, history, poetry and movies a lot.(refering to my blog🤪)
+    - ✍🏻 Update my blog irregularly, mainly covering personal thoughts and learning summary 📝.
+    - 🚀 Full of energy and curiosity, willing to communicate and collaborate with others 👯.

 - 🔭 I’m currently working on ...